simonmcmanus/sizlate/README.md

 Other than the changes mentioned above the API should remain the same.

-Any problems please do let me know.
+Any problems please create an issue.

-Thanks

-Simon